Skip to main content

 Training will be provided to new employees within 90 days of employment to Plan Partners and refresher training will be provided annually.
 Refresher training will include a summarization of the initial training along with a focus on plan updates and may include a focus on enhancing university response efficacy based on prior incidents.

-Section VII: Workplace Violence Records
+Section VI: Workplace Violence Records

 Violent Incident Log